 Carer Adjustment Payment

-For families which receive a diagnosis for their child of a severe medical condition or disability, which means the child will need someone to become their unpaid carer, the Carer Adjustment Payment is given as a once off financial support.
+For families that receive a diagnosis for their child of a severe medical condition or disability, which means the child will need someone to become their unpaid carer, the Carer Adjustment Payment is given as a once off financial support.

 The diagnosis should be linked to a catastrophic event such as childhood stroke, cancer, a car accident, fall, fire, poisoning, or near drowning, or be a diagnosis of Autism or a genetic condition.